Neuromorphic Computing Market Size & Share Global Analysis Report, 2026-2034

 FAQ's

-The consumer electronics segment dominated the market in 2024 due to rising demand for smarter, faster, and more energy-efficient devices such as smartphones, wearable tech, and smart home systems.
+The consumer electronics segment led the market in 2025.
+This is due to the rising demand for smarter and more energy-efficient devices.

-The software segment is expected to witness significant growth during the forecast period due to rising need for advanced algorithms that unlock the full potential of neuromorphic hardware.
+The software segment is expected to register significant growth.
+This is because of the rising need for advanced algorithms that unlock the full potential of neuromorphic hardware.